w-A-L-L-e/CableBotKinematics/README.md

-I'll try to see if I find some spare time when I'm back in Belgium and then incorporate this into a marlin variant like the hangprinter has done. https://gitlab.com/tobben/hangprinter/blob/Openscad_version_3/firmware/Marlin_subtree/Marlin/Marlin.h
+I'll try to see if I find some spare time when I'm back in Belgium and then incorporate this into a marlin variant like the hangprinter has done. https://gitlab.com/tobben/hangprinter/blob/Openscad_version_3/firmware/Marlin_subtree/Marlin/Marlin.h 2020 is however already pretty busy and I'm currently on holiday in Peru until februari so it's probably not verry soon.
+We've also got a kickstarter running for AnyKey (anykey.shop).
+And that gets priority for now...

 Best wishes for 2020 and Merry Christmas for everyone!